The Red Tent (film): Plot

 Amundsen joins the rescue effort as well, but disappears, becoming another victim of Nobile's expedition.
-In Nobile's vision, Amundsen explains that he died soon after his plane was blown off-course.
-Flying far to the North, Amundsen's party finds the wreckage of the Italia, spotting what appeared to be survivors.
+In Nobile's vision, Amundsen explains that he died after his plane was blown off-course.
+Flying north, Amundsen's party eventually finds the wreckage of the Italia, spotting what appeared to be survivors.
 Amundsen orders his pilot, René Guilbaud, to land.
 Instead, the plane crashes, with Amundsen the sole survivor.
 On inspecting the wreck, Amundsen realizes that he is doomed, finding nothing to build shelter or fire with, no supplies and no hope of rescue.
-The men who had appeared to be survivors when seen from the air were already long dead.
+The men who appeared to be survivors when seen from the air were already long dead.

-The group who left on foot encounter difficulties, and are forced to leave Malmgren to die.
-Back at camp, the ice begins to break apart, and the survivors there barely escape from the gondola before it sinks.
-Alone on the ice, Nobile's survivors find themselves at their bleakest point before finally spotting the Krassin on the horizon.
-As the ship nears for a rescue, the survivors see Zappi and Mariano waving at them from its deck.
+The group who left on foot in search of help encounter difficulties, and are forced to leave Malmgren to die.
+Back at camp, the ice begins to break apart, and the survivors there escape from the gondola before it sinks.
+Alone on the ice, Nobile's survivors spot the Krassin on the horizon.
+As the ship nears for a rescue, they see Zappi and Mariano waving at them from its deck.

-Pressed for a vote, Samoilovich defends Nobile's actions, noting that his rescue of the survivors was a direct result of Nobile's escape to King's Bay.
+Pressed for a vote at the court of inquiry, Samoilovich defends Nobile's actions, noting that his rescue of the survivors was a direct result of Nobile's escape to King's Bay.
 Neither can he fault Nobile's apparent lack of heroism because a captain has no right to risk his own safety by individual acts of heroism.
-The others quickly reach a verdict of guilty, but Amundsen discounts the verdict, finding each of the accusers unfit to judge for various reasons, including indifference to others and emotional sterility, but mostly for their bitterness.
+The others reach a verdict of guilty, but Amundsen discounts it, finding each of the accusers unfit to judge for various reasons, including indifference to others and emotional sterility, but mostly for their bitterness.
 The accusers file out of Nobile's apartment, Amundsen being the last.
 With Amundsen, Nobile reveals his feelings of guilt for leaving the men on the ice.
-While Nobile admits that his decision to join Lundborg was based on a number of reasons, some correct while others were wrong, his first thoughts on entering Lundborg's plane were not of rescue, but of a good hot bath.
+While Nobile admits that his decision to join Lundborg was based on various reasons, some correct while others were wrong, his first thoughts on entering Lundborg's plane were not of rescue, but of a good hot bath.
 Amundsen helps Nobile find peace by reminding him that his frailty is only a sign of humanity and not guilt.